Walking Holiday Andalucia, Spain

 The area around Hotel Los Castaños is called the Alto Genal valley, a paradise for walkers.
-Quiet trails connect seven tiny pueblos blancos and we provide detailed walking routes.
-Our guests seldom encounter another person on the lanes.
+Quiet trails connect seven tiny pueblos blancos and we provide detailed walking notes.
+Our guests seldom encounter another person on the trails.

-Cartajima is 17 km from Ronda, Andalucia and we have devised a great walk around and in the fascinating old town.
+Cartajima is 17 km from Ronda, Andalucia and we have devised a great walk around the town and in the streets of this ancient and fascinating town.

 We also have routes in the Sierra de la Nieves, one of Spain’s least known but most spectacular natural parks.
 It has amazingly diverse flora and fauna, dramatic changes of landscape, stunning views down to the Mediterranean, and intriguing Civil War ruins.
 Also, should it interest you, some of the deepest caves in the world.